tarantool/doc/doc/book/admin/vshard_admin.rst

 When a new shard is added, a configuration should be reloaded on each instance to migrate buckets to a new shard:

-*   If a :ref:`centralized configuration storages <configuration_etcd>` is used, Tarantool reloads a changed configuration automatically.
+*   If a :ref:`centralized configuration storage <configuration_etcd>` is used, Tarantool reloads a changed configuration automatically.
 *   If a local configuration file is used, you need to reload a configuration on all the routers first and then on all the storages.